tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/3 Pneumonia/Pneumonia.md

 * The most common form of aspiration pneumonia is a bacterial infection casued when bacteria that normally reside in the upper airways are aspirated into the lungs.
 * Aspiration pneumonia may occur in the community or hospital setting.
 * Common pathogens are S. pneumonia, H. influenza, and S. aureus.

+# ~Question 3
+Which of the following are the two most common pneumonia classifications

+[RIGHT] Community and Hospital acquired
+[WRONG] Naturally and Medically acquired
+[WRONG] Passively and Actively acquired

+# ~Question 4
+The type of pneumonia infections that are acquired 48 hours after being admitted to a hospital are known as what?

+[RIGHT] Nosocomial
+[WRONG] Community
+[WRONG] Immunocompromised
+[WRONG] Aspiration

+# ~Question 9
+While CAP would typically be seen before this time, HAP does not become likely until _____ hours after admission.

+[RIGHT] 48
+[WRONG] 24
+[WRONG] 72
+[WRONG] 36

+# ~Question 11
+What is the most common form of aspiration pneumonia?

+[RIGHT] Bacterial infection.
+[WRONG] Fungal infection.
+[WRONG] Cocci infection.
+[WRONG] Antibiotic resistent infection.

 # Pathophysiology
 Having an idea about the disease process helps the patient understand the treatment regimen and its importance, increasing patient compliance.